Functional Regression on Manifold with Contamination: Supplementary material

-Auxiliary results and technical lemmas with proofs, as well as the proof of Theorem \ref{thm:MSE-boundary} (similar to the proof of Theorem \ref{thm:MSE-interior}) are collected in an online Supplementary Material for space economy.
+Additional details and simulation studies for sparse functional data, the proofs of main theorems, auxiliary results, and technical lemmas with proofs are collected in an online Supplementary Material for space economy.